-The Company has development and regulatory milestone payments of up to \$4,050 related to its near-term pipeline product, MOB-015 that become payable upon achievement.
+The Company has development and regulatory milestone payments of up to \$4,050 related to its near-term pipeline product, MOB-015 that become payable upon achievement of certain clinical trial and regulatory approval metrics.
 MOB-015 also has net sales milestones payable of \$10,000 upon achievement.